 I set up a salad buffet for first course serve yourself ease.
 Individual Mason jar salads layered with shredded iceberg lettuce, fresh tomato, chopped ham, green onion, Feta cheese crumbles, homemade buttermilk dressing and a dash of kosher salt and fine black pepper were a hit with the just a bite crowd.

 With May, June, and July graduations, weddings, and festivities comes the celebratory ritual of culinary and social interaction and entertaining, the dinner party.
 Bob Ryan is a larger than life fictional character from the HBO series Entourage.
-Portrayed by Martin Landau, Bob Ryan is a lovely idea of a man.
+Portrayed by the late Martin Landau, Bob Ryan is a lovely idea of a man.

 He is well spoken in the language of ramble, but what he has to say is about the art of dining is worth a listen.
 Bob will have no part of stressful topics being discussed before, during, or after dining.
 Ambiance is key in the art and aid of proper digestion, a priority high on his list of dinner party ideas.